Robert Rosen

 SLM: Yoko's influence over Lennon in the mystical arts was very strong.

 RR: There is absolutely no question that Yoko got him into all of the occult stuff because she was very into it.
 She believed in numerology and astrology in part because these are Japanese traditions.
-In 1977, Ono went to Columbia, in South America, to meet with a witch, whom she paid $60,000 to teach her to cast magical spells.
+In 1977, Ono went to Colombia, in South America, to meet with a witch, whom she paid $60,000 to teach her to cast magical spells.
 A lot of this interest in the occult was driven by the fact that they felt powerless, there were always legal battles and the perpetual money squabbles with Apple Records.
 They were trying to find some way to fight the lawyers and the people at Apple with something that was guaranteed to work.
 They were seeking security in an insecure world.
 Part of what makes magic work is the belief that it works.
 Also behind their magic was their incredible wealth which allowed them to influence people.
 So perhaps there was something to their magic.

 SLM: What inspiration would Lennon want to pass on to his fans?